YBJazzer/GEBADR/GEBADR_OSMimport_readme.txt

 This document describes the workflow of how to import the GEBADR list from the canton of Bern into OpenStreetMap in JOSM.
 The instruction is copied from the wiki.openstreetmap.org entry.
 A video tutorial is also available.
 The tasking manager is used for controlling and also an alternative way of mapping.

 The workflow for just mapping is now much easier by using a tasking manager.
-Check the wiki and tasking manager homepages for more information.
+Check the wiki and tasking manager homepages and the video tutorial for more information.

 Wiki.openstreetmap entry: http://wiki.openstreetmap.org/wiki/Canton_of_Bern_Address_Import
 Video tutorial: https://www.youtube.com/watch?v=pieUZrhfOdc&feature=youtu.be
 Tasking manager: http://tasks.osm.ch/project/3
-by Stefan Berger (User:YBJazzer)
+Video tutorial for tasking manager: https://www.youtube.com/watch?v=Sy0bwypPiqU by Stefan Berger (User:YBJazzer)
-18.01.2017
+24.02.2017

 Data Transformation